 Now it's your turn to pull together all seven elements and to craft your LPOV which will serve as a guide in helping others understand your leadership philosophy.
-Remember, you are just making a draft at first, a working document that you will continue to improve over time so go easy on yourself.
-Your final product is something in writing, that is then edited and whittled down into a two or three-page document.
+Remember, you are just creating a draft at first, a working document that you will continue to improve over time.
+Your final product is something in writing that is then edited and whittled down into a two or three-page document.
 You can do this!